-High-level overview of the Vulnerability Risk Rating scoring methodology and why it’s useful.
+A high-level overview of the Vulnerability Risk Rating (VRR) scoring methodology and why it’s useful.

-By capturing threat context in our Vulnerability Risk Rating (VRR), RiskSense is able to consistently prioritize vulnerabilities that are key indicators of potential compromise across host and application findings.
+By capturing threat context in our Vulnerability Risk Rating (VRR), RiskSense can consistently prioritize vulnerabilities that are critical indicators of potential compromise across host and application findings.

 What is Vulnerability Risk Rating (VRR)?

 VRR represents the risk posed by a given vulnerability, provided as a numerical score between 0 and 10.
 The higher the risk, the higher the VRR.
-The score quantifies adversarial risk by leveraging a combination of standardized metrics and knowledge gathered by application scanners through black box testing.
+The score quantifies adversarial risk by leveraging standardized metrics and knowledge gathered by application scanners through black-box testing.
 For applications, industry-standard sources such as the 2019 CWE Top 25 Most Dangerous Software Errors and 2017 OWASP Top 10 are combined with subject matter expertise from penetration testers to build data-driven models used to inform the scoring algorithm.

 How does Vulnerability Risk Rating differ from other scoring methods?

 The Common Vulnerability Scoring System (CVSS) alone cannot provide a complete picture of the severity posed by a software vulnerability.
 In addition, while vulnerability scanners are helpful and reliable security testing tools in identifying potential security threats and architectural weaknesses, they lack the ability to provide additional context within specific environments.

 Network vulnerabilities are frequently associated with Common Vulnerabilities and Exposures (CVEs) and are given a CVSS score.
 However, according to the National Vulnerability Database (NVD), 59% of vulnerabilities are considered High or Critical.
 Using CVSS for prioritization purposes is impossible in this situation, and little to no clarifying threat context is provided by the NVD.